League-of-Foundry-Developers/fvtt-module-theatre/README.md

 ## Documentation

-The wiki on this project's git-lab will provide all needed instructions on how to use theatre.
+The [wiki](https://gitlab.com/Ayanzo/theatre/wikis/home) on this project's git-lab will provide all needed instructions on how to use theatre.

 ## Installation

-TODO
+Copy https://gitlab.com/Ayanzo/theatre/raw/master/module.json into the module installer inside foundry when it asks for the manifest.

+OR

+Download the zip, create a folder in public/modules called 'theatre' and extract the contents of "theatre-master.zip" there.